gmr/helper/docs/configuration.rst

 Configuration Format
 ====================
-clihelper uses `logging.config.dictConfig <http://docs.python.org/library/logging.config.html>`_ module to create a flexible method for configuring the python standard logging module.
+helper uses `logging.config.dictConfig <http://docs.python.org/library/logging.config.html>`_ module to create a flexible method for configuring the python standard logging module.
 If Python 2.6 is used, `logutils.dictconfig.dictConfig <https://pypi.python.org/pypi/logutils>`_ is used instead.

-`YAML <http://yaml.org>`_ is used for the configuration file for clihelper based applications and will automatically be loaded and referenced for all the required information to start your application.
+`YAML <http://yaml.org>`_ is used for the configuration file for helper based applications and will automatically be loaded and referenced for all the required information to start your application.
 The configuration may be reloaded at runtime by sending a USR1 signal to parent process.

 The configuration file has three case-sensitive sections that are required: :ref:`application`, :ref:`daemon`, and :ref:`logging`.